toakshh/Mernify/README.md

 ## Getting Started

 1. Clone the repository using `git clone https://github.com/mernify/mernify.git`
-2. Run `npm install` to install all the dependencies
+2. Run `npm update-all` to install all the dependencies
 3. Run `npm start` to start the application
-4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+4. Open [http://localhost:5173](http://localhost:5173) to run the frontend in the browser.

 ## Contributing